jbutcher21/aiclass/docs/senzing_entity_spec.md

 2. Many source systems already keep such history, so be sure to map those to Senzing as well.
 3. If there is not a history table in the source, you can keep a simple table of your own with at least these fields: DATA_SOURCE, RECORD_ID,  FEATURE type, and the feature JSON that you want to keep as history.
 Later when you are creating JSON from the new record, you can see if there are prior features for that record that you want to include.

-# Dictionary of pre-configured attributes
+# Dictionary of Pre-configured Attributes

-## Attributes for the record key
+## Attributes for the Record Key

 These attributes are required to tie records in Senzing back to the source.
 They must be placed at the root level in the JSON document.